gradle/gradle/design-docs/features/build-platform/README.md

 ### Implementation

 - The build platform definition supports a way to declare a Gradle version.
-- The Gradle version can be declared as concrete version, a dynamic version or the latest release version.
+- The Gradle version can only be declared as concrete version.
 - The `wrapper` task uses the build platform definition to provide a default value for the Gradle distribution URL.
     - If the wrapper files do not exist yet, the task will generate the wrapper files and use the given Gradle version for the Gradle distribution URL.
-    - If the wrapper files already exist, the task will override the existing Gradle distribution URL.
+    - If the wrapper files already exists and the version is different, then the task will override the existing Gradle distribution URL.
 - Gradle will emit a warning during build execution when the build platform definition and wrapper configuration are not in sync.
 - Document functionality in user and DSL guide.
 Provide a usage sample for the Gradle distribution.

 ### Test cases

 - If no Gradle version is specified in the build platform definition, the `wrapper` task works as before.
-- The `Wrapper` task can resolve Gradle versions using dynamic and pre-defined version identifiers in the Gradle distribution URL.
 - If a build platform definition specifies a Gradle version, the `wrapper` task reflects the value in the Gradle distribution URL.
 - Up-to-date checks for the `wrapper` task takes into account the Gradle version of the build platform definition.